 Or, savor Colorado’s sun-drenched mountain mornings with a round at one of Eagle County's golf courses.
 Take on the challenging but fair par 3 river and mountain courses at EagleVail Golf Club, or tackle the Beaver Creek Golf Club’s narrow Robert Trent Jones, Jr.-designed fairways.

-After working up an appetite on the links or trails, relax over lunch or brunch at one of Vail’s fabulous restaurants, such as Sweet Basil, Elway's Vail, The Little Diner, La Tour, Mountain Standard, Heirloom, Alpenrose or Vail Chophouse.
+After working up an appetite on the links or trails, relax over lunch or brunch at one of Vail’s fabulous restaurants, such as Root & Flower, Sweet Basil, The Little Diner, La Tour, Mountain Standard, Heirloom, Alpenrose or Vail Chophouse.

 Then, stroll Vail Village or nearby Beaver Creek Villages for world-class shopping — think fur coat shops, glitzy jewelry dealers and couture clothing outlets as well as more down-to-earth t-shirt shops, art galleries, home décor shops and more — open year-round.

 Wind down with an alpine-inspired treatment at one of the valley’s premier resort spas.
 After being pampered by luxuries such as Ultimate Body Bliss at The Spa at The Arrabelle in Vail or Colorado Wild Rose Cure at the Park Hyatt Beaver Creek, you’ll be refreshed and ready for an unforgettable night in the Vail Valley.